alond-ra/github.io/_posts/2023-02-13-Technical Log.markdown

 Each number in the encrypted message is the product of the primes corresponding to two each consecutive letters in the original message; the first number in the encrypted message is the product of the prime assigned to the first letter in the original message with the prime assigned to the prime of the second letter of the original message.

 **Solution**

+From the list of numbers, A, it is deduced the prime associated with the letters in the original message except for the first and the last letters on it.
+This is done by looking for the common divisor of two consecutive numbers in A and saving it in another list.
+If two consecutive numbers in A are equal, we cannot know immediately what number goes to each position, then we assign a 1 at that position.
+When we stop assigning 1's, it means that two consecutive numbers are not equal and now we can know the numbers that correspond instead of 1 (they are actually equal numbers) so we go back to those 1's and update them to their correct number.
+In the end, we assign the numbers for the first and last position by looking at the divisors of the first and last numbers of A and how they differ from their only adjacent number: that is the number that goes to the first/last position.
+Once we got the primes that, multiplying them as the problem states, we can discover the key to decrypt the message.
+This is done by creating a new list of the primes but deleting the repeated ones and then sorting them from minor to greater.
+Then we create a dictionary assigning each prime to an alphabet letter: the first prime in the sorted list corresponds to 'A', the second one to the letter 'B' and so on.
+Finally, we declare an empty string that will contain the decrypted message.
+We will iterate the list that has the primes before deleting the repeated ones and sorting them.
+At each prime, we will add the corresponding char at the generated key to the solution string.